 Type Designer

-Friedrich Althausen is a Type Designer based in Monotype’s Berlin office.
-After his studies at the Bauhaus University in Weimar, Friedrich worked as a freelance designer with a special interest in book typography and letter drawing.
-He has designed typefaces for several textbooks on subjects such as mathematics and Cartography, and his typeface “Vollkorn” became widely known as one of the first free web fonts on the internet.
+Friedrich Althausen from Berlin is a type designer, typographer and calligrapher and, in his role as a Creative Type Director at the Monotype Studio, an enthusiastic ambassador for all things type.
+After his studies at the Bauhaus University in Weimar, Friedrich worked as a freelance designer with a special interest in book typography and type design.
+He has designed typefaces for mathematics textbooks and a school atlas, and his font “Vollkorn” became known worldwide as one of the very first free webfonts on the internet.
+At Monotype he is responsible for custom designs and modifications for German-speaking and international brands.

-Ryota Doi is a Senior Type Designer for Monotype.
+Ryota Doi is a Senior Type Designer, Team Lead for Monotype.
 Ryota first became interested in type as a design student while at university in Japan.
 After receiving his BA in design from Tokyo University of the Arts, he enrolled in the MA typeface design program at the prestigious University of Reading, where he studied the differences between Japanese and Latin type.

 Juan Villanueva is a Senior Type Designer at the Monotype Studio in New York City.
 He grew up in Lima, Peru and Clifton, New Jersey.
 His heart is in both places and his work reflects both languages and cultures.
 Juan joined Monotype in 2016 where he contributes to library designs including Helvetica Now, Futura Now, and Walbaum and creates custom projects for global brands such as Google, Microsoft, Tencent, M&Ms, and Entertainment One.